DREAMSKYWORLD/lxfminions.github.io/about.md

 js: ["morphext.min.js", "about.js"]
 ---

 Hi!
 Glad to see you here.
-I'm [Thi](https://dinhanhthi.com).
-I created this site firstly for my personal note taking and now, I wanna share it with you.
-For me, people cannot remember everything, you must take note what you have learnt.
-It's useful if you can put your note online and you are able to see it everytime, everywhere with just a phone.
-That's the reason why this theme was born.

-I modified this theme much from the theme MatJek so that you can use it for note taking.
-Please read [Welcome to NoteTheme]({{ site.baseurl }}/welcome-to-notetheme) for more information and [How to use NoteTheme]({{ site.baseurl }}/how-to-use-notetheme) to know how to use and modify this theme for your purpose.
+I'm [Lxfminions](https://lxfminions.github.io).
+My Chinese name is Liu Xiaofei, and I love [Minions](https://en.wikepedia.org/wiki/Minions_\(film\)) very much, so the first three letters in my English name is my Chinese initials.
+I used this site for my personal note taking.
+The language I use in this site is mainly in English but sometimes I use Chinese.

+Notes in this site are only for me, you thus don't understand what the hell I wrote sometimes.
+If you need to understand more or want me to explain something to you, don't hestitate to ask me sending to my email --- xiaofei1356@gamil.com.

+My English is really not so good (I think you can see it), but I am willing to improve continuously.
+Please let me know if there are some errors.

+PS.
+I use [**NoteTheme**](https://github.com/dinhanhthi/NoteTheme) for this note.
+Thank you the author [Thi](https://dinhanhthi.com) created **NoteTheme**.

 <div class="thi-signature">
     {{ site.user.name }}